benbalter/benbalter.github.com/_posts/2014-10-08-why-government-contractors-should-<3-open-source.md

 ### 2. The easy problems have already been solved

-As we same in open source software, the easy problems have already been solved.
+As we say in open source software, the easy problems have already been solved.
 How to get information in and out of a database, how to stand up a blog, or how to convert tabular data between formats are all problems for which well-established open source solutions already exist.
 Why waste time reinventing the wheel when a better one already exists?

 In the government space, the decision becomes even more clear.
 The types of challenges government agencies face are not unique to the particular agency.
 A press release is a press release.
 A FOIA request is a FOIA request.
 And unlike say, Coke and Pepsi, where one's advantage affects the other's bottom line, when the Department of Commerce open sources a Drupal module, the Department of Energy benefits because they don't have to make the same upfront investment, taxpayers benefit because their tax dollars go further, and the Department of Commerce, by splitting subsequent development costs across agencies, will likely be better off in the long run, as others contribute improvements to the shared code.